johannessarpola/google-sheets-to-csv/readme.md

     (instructions on how to get this are on the developers.google.com link above)
     - "Sheets": [ ... inside this worksheets are defined
 5. Run SheetsRunnable.py and accept the permission (this nees to be done once)
+	- command is 'py (-2.7) SheetRunnable.py'.
+The part in parenthesises is if there are multiple versions of Python installed, if only 2.7 ignore.
 6. Run SheetsRunnable.py (or schedule) again
 7. A folder called out is created and in it are CSV files for the configured sheets